 Solvency II seeks to create a harmonised, risk-based approach to supervision, solvency and capital requirements for insurers within the EU.
-The detailed content of the Solvency II regime, which is due to be implemented from October 2012, is still being developed.
+The detailed content of the Solvency II regime, which is due to be implemented from January 2013, is still being developed.
 Lloyd's dry run process began in June 2010 and technical provision evaluation is part of the process.

-This guidance is an update of the detailed version issued in March 2010 which included Lloyd's interpretations being reviewed by the LMA Solvency II working group.
-The update follows issuance of the final QIS5 specification in early July 2010.
-The most significant changes to the original guidance are outlined in Appendix 4.
+This guidance is an update of the detailed versions issued in March and July 2010 which included Lloyd's interpretations as reviewed by the LMA Solvency II working group.
+The most significant changes to these previous versions of the guidance are outlined in Appendix 4.
+Note that many items of uncertainty are still unresolved and interpretation of guidance has not moved on significantly in many areas.
+Following finalisation of the level 2 implementing measures, guidance will be reviewed and may need to be updated.

 Technical provisions are the largest item on an insurance undertaking's balance sheet, meaning an undertaking's financial strength is sensitive to movements in their value.
-Under Solvency II, major changes are proposed to the evaluation of technical provisions and the impact on reserving processes will be marked.
+Under Solvency II, major changes are proposed to the valuation of technical provisions and the impact on reserving processes will be marked.

 This guidance is intended to assist managing agents in moving to a Solvency II basis when valuing technical provisions.
-The guidance offers practical solutions in places but these should not yet be taken as Lloyd's requirements or rules.
+The guidance offers practical solutions in places but these should not be taken as Lloyd's requirements or rules.
 The document is solely intended to offer guidance to managing agents in this important area.